e271828e/Flight.jl/prototypes/kernel/NOTES.md

 `resolve_terminal`, the one-level and direction rules — still abort at the first violation and drop what the walk had gathered, because a resolver that kept going would need a sentinel return the whole wiring API does not have.
 That is its own increment.
+Endpoint resolution belongs to that list:
+`resolve_source`/`resolve_dest` and `_wrong_direction` throw where they stand, so of the wire-end kinds only `input_connections`' empty route — the `end_ = :connection` arm of `UnknownPort` — reaches the barrier as one of many.
-The split is worth naming because it is invisible in the diff: a model with two bad wire *ends* reports both, and one with a bad wire and an unresolvable path reports the path alone.
+So does `classify_tier`, which collects `DeclarationOnWrongTier` *within* a component but is called component by component, making `ClassUnreadable`, `StoreWithoutUpdate` and `TierUnreadable` first-component-only.
+The split is worth naming because it is invisible in the diff: a model with two bad wire *ends* reports the first alone, and one with a bad wire and an unresolvable path reports whichever the walk reached first.

 **`InternalInvariant` is not a diagnostic** (D-215).
 The activation-identity refusals and the handful of `error(...)` assertions raise their own exception